Manyo-Rocks/Xabeez-beauty/README.md

 # xabeez-beauty

-# An E-commerce website for the purchase of makeup and beauty products
+# An E-commerce website to purchase  makeup and beauty products